Troubleshooting¶

 .profile

-so if you change of the the MTU manually, be sure reflect this change in the.profile
+, so if you change the MTU manually, be sure to reflect this change in the.profile

-file, otherwise it will be overwritten each time Enclave is restarted.
-You may also use native OS tooling to examine configured MTUs.
-On Windows usenetsh interface ipv4 show subinterfaces
+file; otherwise, it will be overwritten each time Enclave is restarted.
+You may also use native OS tools to examine configured MTUs.
+On Windows, usenetsh interface ipv4 show subinterfaces

 .